Cluster, host, and shard state monitoring in Yandex StoreDoc

 - CPU: Processor core workload.
 With increased workload, the Idle value drops.

 - Memory: RAM usage, in bytes.
-At high loads, the value of the Free space metric decreases, while the others increase.
+At high loads, the Free value goes down while the others increase.

 - Disk IOPS: Number of disk operations per second.